-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 136, its coverage policy for hydrophilic contact lenses used as corneal bandages, effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 136 governing hydrophilic contact lens coverage for corneal bandage use, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table